soles-STATS/.github/profile/README.md

 ### 🚧 Under development 🚧

-We are currently in the *early* development phase of this project which will run from 2023-2024.
+We are currently in the *early* development phase of this project which will run in 2023.
 The pilot phase will run in 2024, and will focus on a select number of first and second year Units of Study at SOLES.
 For more information please check our site (also open-source!) - under construction.